Here is all that you need to know about Precedence Diagramming Method…

 The Precedence Diagramming Method can also report a group of related activities as an aggregate activity.
 You can group activities that fall under one deliverable together as one single activity.
 The breakdown can be done in another view method.

 The Precedence Diagramming Method is also capable of using different precedence relationship types.
-That means it can have a start to start, start to finish, or finish to finish relationship.
+That means it can have a start to start, start to finish or finish to finish the relationship.

 A Summary activity is a group of related activities, that for reporting purpose is, shown as a single aggregate activity in a bar chart or graph.
 It may also be called a ” Hammock Activity”.
 Some summary activities have their own internal sequence of activities but others may include separate activities.

 You need to confirm your subscription by clicking on the link sent to you.
 You can check the spam folder for it.
 Add us to your mailing list to receive directly from us.

 PS: Click on the link below to sign up for my Online E-Course CRM Training.
 Make sure you confirm your subscription by clicking on the link sent to you.
 Thanks.